 Zaha Hadid Architects.
 Recently, Franco Di Capua shared some of his pictures for the Exhibition Pavilion of Zaha Hadid Architects, this Mobile Exhibition Pavillion was made to travel, his nature is to be disassembled and reassembled in different places.

 Since 2007, the pavilion had traveled to Hong Kong, Tokyo and New York.
 This great “white shell” that is built in reflective material, is an expression of the integration between sculpted lines and formal logic.
 The exhibition includes architectural models, paintings and projections of work produced by Zaha Hadid Architects in recent years.
 “I think through our architecture, we can give people a glimpse of another world, and enthuse them, make them excited about ideas.
 Our architecture is intuitive, radical, international and dynamic.
+Zaha Hadid Architects Design – Photos Franco Di Capua.
 Plywood Pavilion Houses Graduate Exhibition.
 A 3019 piece non-hierarchical surface structure extends in three parts through the atrium of the architecture school at University of Nottingham Ningbo Campus, shaping the spatial configuration of the 2014 Graduate Summer Exhibition and becoming a part of the exhibition itself.

 Rather than utilizing 3D printing to create a scaled model, the pavilion project applied 3D printing technology directly to functional architectural components at a large scale.
-All of the printed nodes (19 of which are metal, and 72 of which are nylon) were parametrically tailored specifically for their own geometric positions based on the number of concurring bars, and the angle between them.
 Wallpaper.
 Northern Italy’s Lake Iseo just got even more idyllic.

 Amid the picturesque nature, artists Christo and Jeanne-Claude have laid down a new installation to take the meditative scene to the next level, facilitating some literal walking on water.
 The Floating Piers is an immense three-kilometre walkway comprised of a whopping 100,000 sq m of yellow fabric.
 Keeping in tune with the lake’s flowing waterways, they have scattered the sunshine textile over 220,000 high-density polyethylene cubes to allow people to kiss the surface of the water with their steps on the route, which stretches from Sulzano to Monte Isola, and on to the island of San Paolo.

 The pair are known for wrapping materials around many of Italy’s iconic locations, including the Medieval Tower in Spoleto in 1968.
+This more interactive project was originally conceived back in 1970, and it has been totally funded through Christo’s sales of original works.
 ArchTriumph Present the "Energy Pavilion" Now Open at Museum Gardens.
 ArchTriumph Present the "Energy Pavilion" Now Open at Museum Gardens This week, Museum Gardens became the host to the annual Triumph Pavilion, this year focusing on the concept of "energy.